thq4n/component_creator/doc/QUICK_REFERENCE.md

 ### 6. Migration Strategy
 - When upgrading to v0.0.4+, follow the migration guide
+- When upgrading to v0.0.5+, regenerate components for correct template references
 - Test components after migration
 - Update any custom code that references old naming

+### 7. Template Consistency
+- Use the latest version of the tool for consistent template generation
+- Regenerate components when upgrading to get the latest template fixes
+- Verify theme extension references in generated components

 ## Quick Commands Reference